The place where celebrities & corporations come to learn how to ride a motorcycle.

 HOW LONG IS THE APBRC COURSE AND WHAT DOES IT CONSIST OF?

 NOTE: If more than 30 days have passed since you took the BRC1 and you haven't done any riding since taking the BRC1, we strongly suggest that you watch the Supplemental eCourse (or watch it again).
 Our research indicates that if more than 30 days have passed since taking the BRC1 and no riding has been done since taking the BRC1, students forget how to use the motorcycle controls and forget the basic physical riding skills.
 "Use it or lose it" applies.
-Here is the Supplement eCourse.

 -------------------------------------------------------------------------------------------------------------------------------------